stephen-bunn/facelift/docs/source/usage/drawing-on-frames.rst

 =================

-We've included a few drawing features are just quick and easy to use wrappers for some of the builtin drawing functionality OpenCV provides by default.
+We've included a few drawing features are just quick and easy to use wrappers for some of the builtin drawing functionality OpenCV_ provides by default.
 These helper functions are found in the :mod:`~.render` module.
 The original reason we added these drawing helpers in was to make it easier to debug what is being detected.

-As these drawing features are already common to OpenCV, we will give just a quick overview of what is available in this package.
+As these drawing features are already common to OpenCV_, we will give just a quick overview of what is available in this package.
 For a more full description of the available parameters and constants, you should just read through the :mod:`~.render` module auto-generated documentation.